ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 ## Building your own toolchain
 {: #cra_build_toolchain}

-You can use the Build your own toolchain template as a starting point to [create an empty toolchain](https://cloud.ibm.com/devops/create){:external} that you can add the {{site.data.keyword.DRA_short}} tool integration to.
+You can use the Build your own toolchain template as a starting point to [create an empty toolchain](https://cloud.ibm.com/devops/create){: external} that you can add the {{site.data.keyword.DRA_short}} tool integration to.
 If you already have a toolchain, you can use the existing toolchain instead of creating a new one.

-1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){:external}.
+1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){: external}.
 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.
 1. On the **Toolchains** page, click **Create a Toolchain**.
 1. On the **Create a Toolchain** page, click the **Build your own toolchain** template.